 - Interest paid for a loan on a boat that has living, sleeping and eating quarters.

-- Mortgage interest expense incurred on as much as $1 million in home acquisition debt (or $500,000 if married and filing jointly).
+- Mortgage interest expense incurred on as much as $1 million in home acquisition debt (or $500,000 if married and filing separately).
 The $1 million threshold can be reached using mortgages on only your primary residence and one other personal residence.
 This includes debt incurred within 90 days of the purchase or major improvement that is secured by the principal residence and/or one additional residence.
+If you took out a mortgage after December 15, 2017, the deduction can be taken on mortgage debt up to $750,000 (or $375,000 if married and filing separately).

 - Mortgage insurance premiums for those with income below set levels.